alextsui05/best_quotes.rr/README.md

 - Use request params in find action

+8.0.0
+- Add SQLite model.
+See test migration and sqlite scripts for API demo

+7.0.0
+- Refactor to use Rack request/response

 6.0.0
 - Add quotes actions to make use of the FileModel in rulers 6.0.0.